obhq/obliteration/README.md

 Then open this folder with VS Code.
 It will ask which CMake preset to use and you need to choose the same one that you were using when building.
 Everything should work out of the box (e.g. code completion, debugging, etc).

+### macOS debugging issues

+If you can't launch or debug Obliteration from VS Code, try [this](https://github.com/vadimcn/codelldb/discussions/456#discussioncomment-874122) solution.

 ### Get a homebrew application for testing

 If you don't have a PS4 application for testing you can download PS Scene Quiz for free [here](https://pkg-zone.com/details/LAPY10010).